 How do I find and apply for a GA or TS position?

 To apply for a Graduate Assistantship (GA) or Tuition Scholarship (TS) you must first check the appropriate box on your graduate school application package.
 Once you have submitted your application it will be forwarded to the graduate coordinator assigned to the graduate program you are applying for admission into.
 We strongly encourage you to contact the department in which you would want to work and express your interest in a GA or TS.
 If you are unable to get a position in your department you can go online to the graduate studies web site and click on Assistantships and Scholarships.
 You may then view current vacancies by clicking on the Current List of Available GA & TS Positions.
-Openings are posted at the request of a department and the list can change, so check if often.
+Openings are posted at the request of a department and the list can change, so check it often.
 GA's and TS's are available all across campus, not just in academic departments.
-Once you have obtained a position with a particular department, they will have you fill out all of the appropriate paperwork and send your contract and information to the Graduate Studies Office for processing.
-General requirements to hold a GA or TS:
+Once you have obtained a position with a particular department, please go to Human Resources to complete all of the appropriate paperwork.
+The department will complete a GA or TS online appointment that will be submitted to the Graduate Studies Office for processing.
+The general requirements to hold a GA or TS are as follows:

 - Must be fully admitted to a graduate program.